When to shop this week's Black Friday sales for the best deals - NewsBreak

 But Julie Ramhold of DealNews.com says the promotions are weaker than in recent years due to rising prices and supply chain shortages.

 "TVs really don't seem to be hitting the lows that were hoping for this year," Ramhold said.
-"So there are discounts, but they are not as good as not as many as we were hoping there would be."
+"So there are discounts, but they are not as good and there are not as many as we were hoping there would be."

-Forget about markdowns on the new Xbox, Playstation 5 and Nintendo Switch.
-Ramhold said shoppers will just be lucky to find them.
+Forget about markdowns on the new Xbox, PlayStation 5 and Nintendo Switch.
+Ramhold says shoppers will be lucky just to find them.

-But DealNews says your best bet is to start shopping now, and not wait until Thanksgiving unless it is for a specific item that won't be on sale until then.
+But DealNews says the best bet is to start shopping now and not wait until Thanksgiving unless it is for a specific item that won't be on sale until then.

-Ramhold has put together a Black Friday shopping guide on DealNews.com, highlighting the best deals at each major store, and some things not to buy this week (such as wrapping paper).
+Ramhold has put together a Black Friday shopping guide on DealNews.com highlighting the best deals at each major store and some things not to buy this week, like wrapping paper.

 How to make sure you are getting the best price

-With so many stores still advertising low Black Friday prices, how do you know whose is really the best?
+With so many stores still advertising low Black Friday prices, which deals are really the best?

 That's where it helps to have a price comparison tool, according to tech reporter Thomas Germain, of Consumer Reports.

-"One is called Camel, Camel, Camel and the other is called Honey, and these are both great tools," he added.

-Finally, most experts suggest you shop online on Tuesday and Wednesday to avoid Thursday night website problems.
-Last year, many people shopping Walmart.com got error pages.
+Finally, most experts suggest shopping online on Tuesday and Wednesday to avoid Thursday night website problems.
+Last year, many people shopping on Walmart's website got error pages.

 If you love the in-store experience

-You will still find some in-store deals on Friday as retailers try to add some excitement, but the days of lining up after your Thanksgiving dinner, and running in when the doors open, may be gone forever.
+For those that miss the madness, there will be some in-store deals on Friday as retailers try to add some excitement.
+But the days of lining up after Thanksgiving dinner and running in when the doors open may be gone forever.

 ____________________________